ShellFighter/Reports/CVE Request.md

 Moreover, if an administrator's credentials are compromised through phishing or social engineering, this vulnerability could be leveraged by a threat actor to facilitate lateral movement within the victim's network, leading to further compromise and escalation.

+## Steps to Reproduce

+- Log in to the application as an admin.

+- Intercept the traffic using a tool such as Burp Suite or Wireshark or the web dev for Firefox

+- Update the SMTP configuration.

+- Observe the POST request containing plain text credentials

+Update the email configuration.

+Observe the POST request containing plain text credentials.

 ## Detail

 In a POST request, the BasicEmailServerCreds parameter is reflected in the server's response, directly exposing the credentials of the SMTP server.